hpepper/idea-to-product/sad2md/README.md

   * The ComponentAId is 'The Work' in a context diagram.
     * it is known that it is a contextdiagram, from the referance in the viewpacket.

+## Design

+### Behavior

+* Has the following entries:
+  * Description - One entry.
+  * DiagramId* - 0 or more.

+* Have a Diagram Entity, for holding diagrams
+  * to be used in e.g. Behavior
+  * for e.g. MSCs
+  * TODO is a Diagram lke a mini viewpacket?

 ## Implementation notes

 ### How viewpacket is being used for rendering